European Conservatives and Reformists Group: 2019 European Parliament elections and shift to the right

 Prior to the 2019 elections, the Sweden Democrats (SD) and Brothers of Italy joined the ECR group, while Forum for Democracy (FvD) and Debout la France pledged to do so after the elections should they win seats.

 Two ECR member parties, the Danish People's Party and the Finns Party, announced their intention to form a new group called the European Alliance for People and Nations with Alternative for Germany and Italy's League following the 2019 elections which was subsequently named Identity and Democracy.

-During the 2019 elections the British Conservative Party sustained losses, including that of former ECR chairman Syed Kamall.
+During the 2019 elections, the British Conservative Party sustained losses, including that of former ECR chairman Syed Kamall.
 The ECR also saw its total number of MEPs reduced to 62 MEPs and was overtaken in number by Identity and Democracy, the other predominant eurosceptic grouping.
 However, the FvD and the new Spanish Vox party gained seats for the first time and were formally admitted into the group.

 Following the election, the group named Raffaele Fitto and Ryszard Legutko as new joint chairmen.

-Changes in membership 2019–present
+Membership changes (2019–2024)

-The Dutch Christian Union (CU) quit the group following the 2019 elections and switched to the European People's Party group with the CU's sole MEP Peter van Dalen protesting that the ECR was moving too far to the right with the inclusion of parties like Forum for Democracy, Vox and the Sweden Democrats.
-The fellow Dutch Reformed Political Party opted to remain the group, signalling the end of an alliance the CU and Reformed party had during European elections.
+The Dutch Christian Union (CU) quit the group following the 2019 elections and switched to the European People's Party Group with the CU's sole MEP Peter van Dalen protesting that the ECR was moving too far to the right with the inclusion of parties like Forum for Democracy, Vox and the Sweden Democrats.
+The fellow Dutch Reformed Political Party opted to remain in the group, signalling the end of an alliance the CU and Reformed party had during European elections.

 On 31 January 2020, the remaining British Conservative Party MEPs resigned from the group following the completion of the withdrawal of the United Kingdom from the European Union.

-In May 2020, Cristian Terheș announced he was joining the ECR group as an MEP for the Romanian Christian Democratic National Peasants' Party (which had previously been expelled from the European People's Party group) having initially been elected for the Social Democratic Party.
+In May 2020, Cristian Terheș announced he was joining the ECR group as an MEP for the Romanian Christian Democratic National Peasants' Party (which had previously been expelled from the European People's Party Group) having initially been elected for the Social Democratic Party.

 In 2020, all MEPs of the Forum for Democracy party resigned to sit as independents before co-founding a new party, JA21.
 In 2022, Forum for Democracy switched its affiliation to the Identity and Democracy group.

-Conservatives and Reformists Summit

-ECR Group members participated in two summits organised by the ECR Party (then called the Alliance of Conservatives and Reformists in Europe):